Getting a Handle on Hanger

 Hunger and the Brain

 When you haven’t eaten for a while, blood glucose levels drop.
-Glucose is the brain’s primary source of energy (Benton & Parker, 1998).
+Glucose is the brain’s primary source of energy.
 Unlike other organs, the brain can’t store glucose for later use, so when levels dip, it sends out signals to let us know that it’s time to restore balance.

 The hypothalamus, a small but vital region deep in the brain, monitors energy balance and helps regulate hunger, thirst, and emotion.
-When glucose levels fall, the hypothalamus releases hormones such as ghrelin, which triggers hunger, and activates stress-related pathways involving cortisol and adrenaline (Müller et al., 2015).
-These chemical changes heighten arousal (and irritability), preparing the body to seek food.
+When glucose levels fall, the hypothalamus releases hormones such as ghrelin, which triggers hunger, and activates stress-related pathways involving cortisol and adrenaline.
+These chemical changes heighten arousal (and irritability), as they prepare the body to seek food.

 When you’re hungry, your system is on alert –